-Scotland is our country of 2018, and when it comes to where to go and what to see, that quintessentially Scottish terrain is just the tip of the iceberg.
+Scotland was Luxury Travel‘s country of 2018, and when it comes to where to go and what to see, that quintessentially Scottish terrain is just the tip of the iceberg

 Like sausage dogs and millennial pink, Scotland has been getting a lot of attention recently.
 And it’s not for the usual reasons.
 We’re not talking about the standard discourse on whisky or mist-topped mountains, the Highland Games or deep-fried Mars bars.
 Now the talk surrounds ground-breaking architecture, coffee bars and exceptional design.
 UK chefs are flocking north to open innovative restaurants across the country, for cheaper than they could ever afford down south.
 Scotland is becoming a bit cool.